ysahil97/Chapel_LLVM/Final_Report/report.md

 ## Scope of Improvement

 Integration of Polly within Chapel provides a lot of scope in terms of improvement.
-Currently, the SCoP detected by Polly is sub-optimal in many ways.
-One of the main reasons being there are a lot of parameters involved within the context which can significantly affect the compile-time due to Polly.
-Another reason is that all of the above results and benchmarking were done under the assumption that RTC's are always set to true.
-Analysis of RTC failure is yet to be done.
-In Chapel, the actual integration in terms of adding the required Polly passes and adding `libGPURuntime.so` to the list of link files is also yet to be done.
+Currently, the SCoP detected by Polly is sub-optimal in many ways.One of the main reasons being there are a lot of parameters involved within the context which can significantly affect the compile-time due to Polly.In Chapel, the actual integration in terms of adding the required Polly passes and adding `libGPURuntime.so` to the list of link files is also yet to be done.
 The Polly Codegen can still be further simplified to provide better performance in both the architechtures.
 In terms of the nature of the loops, the work can also be extended to detect strided Chapel Arrays.

 The current results are based on only two simple yet common examples.
 There can be two ways to further extend the testing phase: